Canberra Holiday Courses

 Holiday Course Descriptions

-2D Character Design and Animation
+2D Character Design and Animation (FULL)

 2D Character Design and Animation will teach students the basics of character design, development and animation.
 Students will create customised characters using illustration techniques and photo editing software which they will animate and import into a prebuilt computer game that they can take home to show their friends and family.
 Make sure you bring a USB.